RyanZLiu/student4/_posts/2023-08-30-Calculator.md

 toc: true
 comments: false
 layout: post
-title: Calculator
+title: Calculator with code
-description: A simple calculator
+description: A simple calculator included with code.
+(Scroll down to the bottom for the calculator)
 type: tangibles
 courses: { compsci: {week: 2} }
 ---